 Follow your own advice and model how you want your kids to treat others.
 Introduce yourself to the new mom.
 Invite the quieter mom over for some wine.
 Introduce yourself to the mom standing off to the side by herself.

-8. Teach your kids it’s okay to be different.
+8. Teach your kids it’s okay to be different to bully-proof them.

 We talk about differences all the time in our house and how we value them.
 We point out our differences and discuss often how it’s okay to be different.
 We value our differences.
 We celebrate our differences.